 I had a hip replacement with Mr Bennett in The Galway Clinic.
 My pain began in my groin and travelled down my leg into my knee.
 When I first met Mr Bennett he confirmed that I had osteoarthritis and had obviously had it for a long time although the pain had only interfered with daily activities for a few months.
 The timeline was approximately 2 months which was my choice.
 Mr Bennett offered to do the surgery a month sooner but I chose not to.
 I felt very well informed about what to expect.
 Mr Bennett sent me to see a physiotherapist before surgery which I found fantastic as I had learned exercises and how to use the crutches before the op.
 The best thing for me post operatively was being pain free.
 I regained my independence very quickly and this amazed me.
 I used all the aids suggested to me.
 The worst part was not being able to drive and so I needed family for shopping etc. Also with 2 crutches it’s difficult to take food to the table without help.
 The most difficult part was the compression stockings.
 Due to swelling they caused a lot of discomfort.
 My pain was well managed with meds and at no time was it as severe as before the operation.
 I found it difficult to sleep on my back at first but it was worth the discomfort to be pain free.
 After my diagnosis I felt it was awful.
 However eight weeks after surgery I feel like it was the best decision to have had the surgery becoming as independent as possible makes recovery better as tasks pass time and kept me active.
 The amount of things I could do for myself after surgery surprised me the most.
 I could go up and down stairs without difficulty using the method I was shown.
 I could wash and dress myself and get in and out of bed by myself.
 I completed my exercises at least three times a day for 15 minutes each time.
 I found this loosened and relaxed my leg.
 I walked three times a day for 20 minutes each time to begin and built this time up as I got stronger.
 I found the walking fantastic.
 I would recommend Mr Bennett to a friend as he is very easy to talk to and kept me informed and I felt valued as his patient.
-I will in the future need my other hip replaced and I look forward to Mr Bennett performing my op that is how much I would recommend Mr Bennett, The Mayo Clinic and The Galway Clinic.
+I will in the future need my other hip replaced and I look forward to Mr Bennett performing my op that is how much I would recommend Mr Bennett, The Mayo Medical Centre and The Galway Clinic.
 Overall the whole experience was less traumatic than I anticipate.
 Mr Bennett was present throughout my hospital stay and at the end of the phone once I was discharged.
 All the staff had time to listen, explain and reassure.
 (Finola Hughes, Left Total Hip Replacement, October 2017)

 I had my hip replaced by Mr Bennett in January 2018 in The Galway Clinic.
-When I met Mr Bennett I had pain in my hip and don my leg.
+When I met Mr Bennett I had pain in my hip and down my leg.
 He told me my hip was bone on bone and I would need a hip replacement.
 I seen Mr Bennett in September and had my surgery in January so the timeframe was very satisfactory.
 I well very well informed prior to my surgery.
 The best part for me was the pain relief and the worst was the thought of it.
 The most difficult thing after the surgery was having to wear the compression stockings.
 Everything went to plan for me and I would advise anyone with hip pain to get it done.
 I found the care to be top class and the surgery was first class and I now have no pain.
 After reading the book I done all the recommended physiotherapy plus 10% every day.
 I would recommend Mr Bennett and his clinic no problem and have already done so.
 Everything from start to finish from consultation to surgery and physiotherapy was first class.
 It has changed my wellbeing so thank you Mr Bennett and your team.
 (Patrick Mc Nulty, Westport, Right Total Hop Replacement, The Galway Clinic, January 2018)

 I had a right total hip replacement with Mr Bennett.
 When I first saw him he told me that my hip joint was badly deteriorated due to arthritis.
 From once I met Mr Bennett first it was six weeks until I had my surgery completed.
 I was well informed at my pre op consultation and it covered all possible results of the operation and the side effects.
 The best thing about having my hip replaced was the absence of pain post operatively.
 The worst was sleeping on my back for seven weeks which I found hard to get used to and did not get enough sleep.
 The most difficult thing after the surgery was dressing and undressing myself.
 From meeting Mr Bennett to the post op consultation it was all good as it could be in the circumstances and the experience was all positive.
 I was pleasantly surprised by the caring and professionalism of all concerned at the hospital from the nurses and the admission porters to the theatre team.
 They were all very impressive.
 The physiotherapy after my operation consisted of three sets of exercises each day and I felt the benefit in the first few weeks and I knew the difference they were making.
 I would recommend Mr Bennett to a friend as he made a stressful experience go as good as it possibly could be.
 My overall experience was very positive and my post op consultation was very helpful also.
 I must congratulate the theatre team for looking after me from the pre op anaesthetist to completion and after care before going back to the ward.
 I was impressed with the compassion and professionalism from all concerned.
 (John Cardwell, Co Fermanagh, Right Total Hip Replacement, November 2017 in Mayo University Hospital)

 I had a total hip replacement performed by Mr. Derek Bennett.
 When I first met Mr. Bennett, I found him to be very professional, and he made it very easy for me to explain what was going on.
 From my initial consultation to the date of surgery was 9 months, which I requested.
 My understanding is it could have been a shorter turnaround time.
 Prior to surgery, I felt very well informed.
 All of my questions were answered in a friendly manner, and I never felt rushed.
 The best thing about getting my hip replaced was finally being free from pain and able to sleep at night.
 The only issue would be it isn’t as good as the one I was born with.
 The most difficult part for me after surgery was not being able to go out for long walks for the first couple of weeks and not being able to drive.
 I found the overall experience very interesting.
 All the staff I was in contact with were excellent, very helpful, caring and gave great attention.
 The thing that surprised me most about the surgery and aftercare was that the surgery was done so fast I was out walking after a few hours which was so encouraging.
-The aftercare was of such a high standard in a friendly atmosphere and al l needs were catered for mmediately.
+The aftercare was of such a high standard in a friendly atmosphere and all needs were catered for immediately.
 I completed twenty minutes exercises three time a day for a few weeks and then I was able to resume my daily walks that I was used to doing.
 I would recommend to a friend Mr Bennett and his team to a friend as they are so professional with a proven track record and thorough in patient care.
 The overall experience was made so easy and relaxed me with no stress or excitement.
 At night I include in my prayers Mr Bennett, Dr Sharif and all who participated in my surgery and aftercare for many blessings to be bestowed on all the.
 I thank them all for the wonderful new pain free life I am now happily living due especially to Mr Bennett, the surgeon who performed my hip replacement.
 (Thomas Tiernan, Ballinrobe, Right Total Hip Replacement, October 2017 in The Galway Clinic)

 I had my left hip replacement completed by Mr Bennett 5 years ago.
 I had been experiencing pain for some time.
 When I met him he told me I need a left total hip replacement and the timing of this was to be my decision.
 From when I first met Mr Bennett it was two years until I had my surgery as I pushed myself as far as I could.
 Surgery was inevitable for me.
 I was taking painkillers more frequently and was less comfortable with this and so decided to go ahead with the surgery.
 I was very well informed by Mr Bennett, the hospital staff and the physiotherapist however I feel that the post-operative time, especially the first six weeks could have been better described.
 The best thing about having my hip replacement is that I have been given a new lease of life.
 I now play sport better than I did in the two years before my operation.
 I found it psychologically difficulty at times, particularly in the first six weeks, waking up every three hours and having mood swings.
 The most difficult thing was having to sleep on my back and the pain from the bruising (not the hip) and also the mood swings.
 The overall experience for me was challenging but rewarding.
 What surprised me most about the aftercare was that I was walking shortly after the operation.
 The care from the hospital staff were top class.
 I spend 1 hour every day completing physiotherapy exercises and I found this very useful.
 I spent 1 year in the gym after the initial 6 weeks and still go for 2 hours every week.
 I would recommend Mr Bennett and his team as they are all very professional and I received great care and great comfort.